Last Updated on July 4, 2026 by Daniel Globe

-Yes—300 miles is far on horseback, and for most horses it’s a multi-day ride of about 10 to 12 days at a steady 25 to 30 miles per day.
-You’ll need to plan for terrain, weather, water, food, and rest, since fatigue can show up fast on long stretches.
-Fit horses can go farther, but careful pacing keeps your mount safe, strong, and willing.
-Keep going, and you’ll see how to manage the journey well.
+Yes—300 miles is far on horseback.
+For most horses, it works out to a multi-day ride of about 10 to 12 days at a steady 25 to 30 miles per day.
+You’ll need to plan for terrain, weather, water, food, and rest, since fatigue can build up faster than it looks on long stretches.
+Fit, conditioned horses can go farther on a given day, but careful pacing is what keeps a horse sound over the full trip.

 How Far Can a Horse Go in a Day?